guitarrapc/githubactions-lab/README.md

 > [!WARNING]
 > I don't recommend using complex anchor structure, because it may make yaml hard to read.
 Instead, use Reusable Workflow, Composite Actions, JavaScript Actions to share common logic.

-You can use YAML anchor to reduce duplication in GitHub Actions workflow yaml.
+You can use [YAML anchor](https://docs.github.com/ja/actions/reference/workflows-and-actions/reusing-workflow-configurations#yaml-anchors-and-aliases) to reduce duplication in GitHub Actions workflow yaml.
 Define anchor with `&anchor_name` and refer anchor with `*anchor_name`.
+Be aware that YAML Merge Keys `<<: *anchor_name` is not supported, yet.

 ```yaml
 # .github/workflows/yaml-anchor-basic.yaml